Adverbs of Manner

 The position of an adverb of manner is important when we have more than one verb in the sentence.

-- If we put the adverb before or after the main verb, it describes only that verb.
+- If we put the adverb before or after the main verb, it only describes that verb.

 - If we put the adverb after a clause, it describes the whole clause.